barischrooneyj/progress/README.md

 Building the frontend requires [Nix](https://nixos.org/nix/).
 Install Nix with:
 `curl https://nixos.org/nix/install | sh`.

-To build the frontend run this from the root directory: `nix-build -o frontend-result -A ghcjs.frontend`.
+To build the frontend run the following from the root directory: `nix-build -o frontend-result -A ghcjs.frontend`.
 This will create a symlink called `frontend-result` to a directory containing the built output.
 You can open the frontend with: `open frontend-result/bin/progress-dom-exe.jsexe/index.html`.